-- (10) High School Transcript.
+(10) High School Transcript.
 Applicants still enrolled in high school at the time of the application should submit a high school transcript showing at least six semesters of course work.
-A final, official high school transcript showing the graduation date must be submitted as soon as issued to confirm the applicant's eligibility to enroll.
-The University reserves the right to rescind an applicant's or student's admission to the University if his or her final transcript demonstrates that he or she no longer meets the standards for admission, or is different than initial self-reported board scores, language proficiency scores, classes, and/or grades. - (11) Documentation Submitted.
-The applicant must ensure that all official test scores and other credentials are received by the University directly from the issuing institution or agency.
-Official transcripts can be submitted to the Admissions Office from the issuing school or agency directly or from the student electronically, by U.S. mail, or hand delivered.
+A final high school transcript showing the graduation date must be submitted as soon as issued to confirm the applicant's eligibility to enroll.
+The University reserves the right to rescind an applicant's or student's admission to the University if his or her final transcript demonstrates that he or she no longer meets the standards for admission.

+(11) Documentation Submitted.
+The applicant must ensure that all official transcripts, test scores and other credentials are received by the University directly from the issuing institution or agency.
 Standardized test scores (SAT, ACT, TOEFL, CPT and PERT) may be considered to be official if they are recorded on an official high school transcript; however, the University reserves the right to request validation of such scores prior to making an admission decision.
-All credentials and documents submitted during the admission and enrollment process become the property of Florida Polytechnic University upon receipt and will not be returned to the applicant or forwarded to another institution, agency or person. - (12) Admission to Specific Programs.
+All credentials and documents submitted during the admission and enrollment process become the property of Florida Polytechnic University upon receipt and will not be returned to the applicant or forwarded to another institution, agency or person.

+(12) Admission to Specific Programs.
 Admission to the University does not guarantee admission to programs designated as limited access programs or other programs that have application criteria beyond the minimum criteria for admission to the University.
 Program descriptions provide additional admission requirements and application deadlines.
-Admission to specific pipeline or pathway programs does not guarantee admission to the University and its majors.